-INT/PULSE.
-Interrupt Request (output, active Low, open drain).
-While the CPU is the bus master, this output requests a CPU interrupt.
+INT/PULSE .Interrupt Request (output, active Low, open drain).
+This requests a CPU interrupt.
 The CPU acknowledges the interrupt by pulling its IORQ output Low during an M1 cycle.
-It is typically connected to the INT pin of the CPU with a pullup resistor and tied to all other $\overline{\text{INT}}$ pins in the system.
-This pin can also be used to generate periodic pulses to an external device when the DMA is bus master (i.e., the CPU's BUSREQ and BUSACK lines are both Low and the CPU cannot see interrupts).
-While the DMA is the bus master, this output can be programmed to pulse each time 256 transfers have occurred.
+It is typically connected to the INT pin of the CPU with a pullup resistor and tied to all other INT pins in the system.
+This pin can also be used to generate periodic pulses to an external device.
+It can be used this way only when the DMA is bus master (i.e., the CPU's BUS-REQ and BUSACK lines are both Low and the CPU cannot see interrupts).

-IORQ.
-Input/Output Request (bidirectional, active Low, 3-state).
-As an input, this indicates that the lower half of the address bus holds a valid I/O port address for transfer of control or status bytes from, or to, the CPU, respectively; this DMA is the addressed port if its CE pin and its WR or RD pins are simultaneously active.
-As an output, after the DMA has taken control of the system buses, it indicates that the lower half of the address bus holds a valid port address for another I/O device involved in a DMA transfer of data.
+IORQ .Input/Output Request (bidirectional; active Low, 3-state).
+As an input, this indicates that the lower half of the address bus holds a valid I/O port address for transfer of control or status bytes from or to the CPU, respectively; this DMA is the addressed port if its CE pin and its WR or RD pins are simultaneously active.
+As an output, after the DMA has taken control of the system buses, it indicates that the 8-bit or 16-bit address bus holds a valid port address for another I/O device involved in a DMA transfer of data.
 When IORQ and M1 are both active simultaneously, an interrupt acknowledge is indicated.

-M1.
-Machine Cycle One (input, active Low).
+M1 .Machine Cycle One (input, active Low).
 Indicates that the current CPU machine cycle is an instruction fetch.
-It is used by the DMA to decode the return-from-interrupt instruction (RETI, ED-4D) sent by the CPU.
+It is used by the DMA to decode the return-from-interrupt instruction (RETI) (ED-4D) sent by the CPU.
 During two-byte instruction fetches, M1 is active as each opcode byte is fetched.
-An interrupt acknowledge is indicated when both M1 and IORQ are active.
+An interrupt acknowledge is indicated when both M1 and IORO are active

-MREQ.
-Memory Request (output, active Low, 3-state).
+MREQ .Memory Request (output, active Low, 3-state).
 This indicates that the address bus holds a valid address for a memory read or write operation.
-After the DMA has taken control of the system buses, it indicates a DMA transfer request from, or to, memory.
+After the DMA has taken control of the system buses, it indicates a DMA transfer request from or to memory.